Session Logo

 Psychological safety doesn’t happen overnight, nor does it happen without continuous, measured effort.
 All members of a team and/or in an organization play a role and have a responsibility to co-foster psychological safety, but leaders in particular play a vital role as the leader acts as a role model and a cultural designer.
 Follow the steps below to make an impact:

 1. Allow your team to take risks and grow from mistakes: One of the biggest psychological threats is the fear of committing mistakes.
 Employees are often risk-averse in the workplace for fear of appearing incompetent, ignorant, or exposing their fallibility.
 However, everyone is fallible, and it’s human nature to make mistakes.
-A healthy psychological safety allows team members to be creative and take risks without fear of repercussions.
+A healthy psychological safety culture allows team members to be creative and take risks without fear of repercussions.
 To ensure that your team feels safe to experiment and take risks, you must create an environment where everyone knows that making mistakes is okay.
 Whenever a mistake is repeated over and over again, we should no longer celebrate the mistake, rather we need to explore why it is repeated and we need to act, e.g., by assigning another colleague to the given task.

 2. Show your vulnerable side: Managers who shy away from being vulnerable contribute to an environment where employees feel ashamed to show any vulnerability.
 When managers and leaders admit their shortcomings or struggles, they are opening up the floor for candid discussions to take place.
 Leaning into your imperfections and fallibility creates a culture that says ‘’it’s okay not to be perfect, it’s okay to make mistakes.’’

 3. Ask for and give feedback regularly: Managers and leaders are typically the people who give feedback, but it’s also important to be able to receive feedback.
 Inviting others to give you feedback and leaning into the space where you are on the receiver's side can potentially lead to a positive spiral where others are encouraged to ask you to give them feedback.
-When you give feedback, be specific, constructive and appreciative, but remember: No matter how constructive you believe you are, feedback can trigger defense mechanisms, making people less receptive to new ideas.
+When you give feedback, be specific, constructive and solutions-oriented, but remember: No matter how constructive you believe you are, feedback can trigger defense mechanisms, making people less receptive to new ideas.
 Separate feedback from evaluation where you can, clearly make your feedback focused on development and problem-solving and evaluate on performance separately.

 4. Don’t be nice, be kind: Sometimes, situations arise that require a manager or leader to take corrective action if an employee is continuously underperforming.
 In these cases, honesty is kindness.
 Not approaching an employee for fear of upsetting them is often more detrimental than being honest, as you will be hindering their growth and improvement.
 Instead, try opening up the conversation on how they can improve, and provide actionable feedback and steps to getting there.